Engaging with LDAC

 - the proposal raises basic framework/design issues or questions of instrument choice, or

-- you consider the proposal would benefit from advice on how best to apply or ensure consistency with the LAC Guidelines.
+- you consider the proposal would benefit from advice on how best to apply or ensure consistency with the Legislation Guidelines (2018 edition).

-Legislative proposals that are not referred to LDAC before introduction may be reviewed by LDAC's External Subcommittee.
-In appropriate cases, the External Subcommittee may make submissions to select committees.
+Legislative proposals that are not referred to LDAC before introduction may be reviewed by LDAC's standing subcommittee of public service and non-public service members.
+In appropriate cases, the the standing subcommittee may make submissions to select committees.

 When should agencies engage with LDAC?

 Agencies should engage with LDAC in the initial stages of developing legislation, when legislative proposals and drafting instructions are being prepared.

 The best time to engage with LDAC will depend on the nature of the legislative proposal.
 LDAC's experience and departments' feedback suggests working with LDAC before final policy approvals adds the most value, particularly where policy decisions will relate directly to legislative framework, design, or fundamental legal or constitutional issues.

 Contact the LDAC Secretary to discuss engaging with LDAC and organise a meeting.